Purple Japanese Sweet Potatoes

 Inventory, lb : 0

-Japanese Purple Sweet potatoes are available in the fall and winter.
+Japanese purple sweet potatoes are available in the early fall through winter.

 Japanese purple sweet potatoes are botanically classified as Ipomoea batatas and are members of the Convolvulaceae or morning glory family.
 Also known as Murasaki Imo, which means “purple potato” in Japanese, there are several varieties of Japanese purple sweet potato including Purple Sweet Lord and Ayamurasaki.
 Japanese purple sweet potatoes are used in a variety of culinary applications including desserts and snack foods and are valued for their sweet flavor and high antioxidant content.

 Japanese purple sweet potatoes contain dietary fiber, vitamins A and C, and minerals like calcium, magnesium, potassium, and zinc.
 The flesh also contains anthocyanin, a naturally occurring antioxidant that gives the tuber its purple hue.

 Japanese purple sweet potatoes are best suited for cooked applications such as steaming and roasting.
 When boiled, they will lose their purple hue so to retain their vibrant color, they should be roasted or steamed.
 In Japan, they are commonly used in snack foods, juices, bread, and confectionaries, as well as in desserts like ice creams, pies, and cheesecakes.
 Japanese purple sweet potatoes are also popular for Imo Yokan, a Japanese jelly cake made with sweet potato, agar, and sugar.
 Japanese purple sweet potatoes are commonly dried and turned into powder for use as a natural food coloring.
 They will keep up to two weeks when stored in a cool, dark, and dry place.